eandablo/lubritech/README.md

 ### Homepage

 The header contains the Logo of TRIBOPLEX and the main navigation menu floated at left and right, respectively.
-The header ws given the property of sticky enhencing accesibility to other pages of the website at any point.
+The header was given the property of sticky enhencing accesibility to other pages of the website at any point.
+The hero image conveys the basic idea of lubrication and sets the mission of the TRIBOPLEX.

 ![header](assets/images/readme-header.png)

+The mission of TRIBOPLEX is explain in the section with header "meeting your lubrication needs".
+This section intends to explain the users the advantages of using the services of TRIBOPLEX and how different this company maybe from the competitors if compared.

 ![mission-section](assets/images/readme-mission.png)